-Insulin Resistance prevents the use of glucose by cells as energy!
-What are the ways to break Insulin Resistance?
+Insulin Resistance blocks the use of glucose as energy by cells!
+What's the cause and how to break it?

 The importance of insulin resistance is that, it is one of the most important risk factors for obesity, diabetes, cardiovascular diseases, some cancers, and even Alzheimer's disease.